Do you need to protect yourself from WiFi radiation?

 2. Switch off at Night

-Studies tell us that the biggest danger with WiFi radiation comes from nighttime exposures; cellular regeneration, rejuvenation, and detoxification is impeded and notably melatonin production can be significantly reduced.
+Studies tell us that the biggest danger with WiFi radiation comes from nighttime exposures; cellular regeneration, rejuvenation, and detoxification is impeded.
+Notably melatonin production can be significantly reduced.
 If you really can’t bring yourself to remove your wireless router you can install a simple mechanical electrical timer (see attached image) on the socket where you plug your router in.
 Then just set it to turn the power off during sleep time.

 3. Use USB Adaptors Wisely

 If you use a USB Wi-Fi adapter (for PCs that don’t have a built in wireless network interface card) use it on a USB extension cable (10 feet or more).
-The same goes if you use a 3G USB dongle to connect to the Internet while you are traveling, an extension cable will significantly reduce your exposure.
+The same goes if you use a 3G or 4G USB internet stick, or dongle, to connect to the Internet while you’re traveling.
+A USB extension cable will significantly reduce your exposure.
+Tip: the further the USB internet stick is from you when you’re surfing the Web, the less you will be exposed.
+Buy a USB extension that’s a good 10 to 15 feet long.

 Is Powerline Networking The Solution?